 Progent's CISM, CISA, GIAC, CISSP, and CRISC certified security engineers can assess the protection offered by your cluster environment and can recommend and implement affordable improvements.
 Progent's security experts can also help you design, document, and test business continuity and disaster recovery plans.

-Progent's certified support professionals can assist your company to build an affordable, non-stop system that addresses critical issues encompassing a broad range of networking solutions and operations such as:
+Progent's certified consulting experts can assist your company to build an efficient, fault-tolerant IT architecture that addresses major challenges encompassing a wide range of networking technologies and processes such as:

 Why Choose Progent for Disaster Recovery/Business Continuity Planning Solutions?